pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 *
 * **Misinformation and "Fake News":** LLMs' ability to generate realistic-sounding text can be misused to create fake news articles or social media posts.
 The human-like quality of the output can make it difficult to distinguish between genuine information and machine-generated content.

-These drawbacks highlight the importance of responsible development and deployment of LLMs.
-Strategies to mitigate bias, ensure factual accuracy, and promote transparency are crucial to building trust and maximizing the benefits of this powerful technology.

-These are just a few examples, and the potential applications of LLMs are constantly evolving.
-As the technology continues to develop, we can expect even more  groundbreaking applications that will reshape how we interact with information, create content, and learn.
-However, it's important to remember that LLMs are still under development, and ethical considerations like potential biases and misinformation need to be addressed to ensure responsible and beneficial use of this powerful technology.
+These are just a few examples, and the potential and pitfals on the state of the art of machine learning.
+In my opinion, it is the most powerful technology invented by human-kind.
+This means much thought, care, and humility

 ## Evelyn
 Dr. Evelyn Walsh squinted at the swirling lines and nonsensical characters on her computer screen.
 It was the output from their latest artificial neural network (ANN), a project she'd poured years of research and a mountain of grant money into.
 The promise: a medical diagnosis tool that could analyze patient data and identify diseases with unparalleled accuracy.